jimpouwels/game-engine/README.md

 gameEngine->registerAnimatedSprite(spaceship);
 ```

+#### Shapes
+Coming soon!

-#### Animations
+#### Graphics
-The model for an AnimatedSprite is as follows:
+The model for a `Graphic` is as follows:

-- `AnimatedSprite`
+- `Graphic`
   - `Animation[]`
     - `Sprite[]`

-In essence, an AnimatedSprites is a complex sprite that represents a single 'character' or 'object' on the screen that can be rendered in the form of different animations which each constists of a collection of sprites rendered in order.
+In essence, a Graphic is a complex sprite that represents a single 'character' or 'object' on the screen that can be rendered in the form of different animations which each constists of a collection of sprites rendered in order.
 Example:

-- AnimatedSprite: running person
+- Graphic: running cartoon
   - Animation1
     - name: "running left"
     - sprites: 5 sprites that represent running to the left